martinschne/martinschne/README.md

 ## ⚡ Fun fact

-If there is Essen, there should be also Trinken, no?
+If there is Essen, there should be also Trinken, nicht Wahr?

 _________________________________________________________________________________________
 What can I do for you? - Was kann ich für Sie tun?